 Please see below for Adler University’s student complaint policies instructions on how to submit student complaints.

 Most concerns can be resolved informally by speaking directly with the individual; this approach is encouraged.
 If the issue is not resolved, students who have a complaint against a faculty or staff member or administrator are expected to pursue the General Student Complaint and Appeal policy and procedure.
 Students who are appealing decisions regarding academic status, disciplinary action, or dismissal are expected to pursue the General Student Complaint and Appeal policy and procedure.
+All policies can be found here.

 How to submit complaint: Complete the Student Complaint Form and submit it to [email protected]

 No person shall be the object of discrimination or harassment on the basis of race, color, creed, ancestry, ethnicity, religion, sex, gender, sexual orientation, gender identity or expression, body size and shape, national origin, political belief, age, marital status, family relationship status, parental status, physical or mental disability, status as a victim of domestic violence, arrest record, pregnancy, childbirth (including but not limited to conditions related to pregnancy or childbirth), genetic information, citizenship status, military or veteran status (including unfavorable military discharge), conviction of criminal offence that is unrelated to the employment or the intended employment of that person, or any other status protected by local or federal law in employment or educational settings.
+For more information on the policy, please click here.
+All other policies can be found here.

 How to submit complaint: Complete the Student Complaint Form and submit it to [email protected]

 Prohibits Title IX Sexual Harassment that occurs within education programs or activities.
 Sexual Harassment includes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
 Any person may report Sexual Harassment to the Title IX Coordinator or Deputy Coordinator.
 In-person reports must be made during normal business hours, but reports can be made by regular mail, telephone, or electronic mail at any time, including outside of normal business hours.
+For more information on the policy, please click here.

 How to submit complaint: Reports may be made by complainants, third parties, witnesses or bystanders and may be made in person, by regular mail, telephone (Julie Proscia at 312.662.4304 or Ben Lyon at 312.662.4103), email ([email protected]), or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Individuals, including third parties and bystanders, can submit a report of Sexual Harassment electronically by completing the form.

 “Sexual misconduct” includes sexual harassment, sexual assault, and sexual exploitation; is a form of sex discrimination; and is prohibited.
 “Interpersonal violence” includes domestic violence, dating violence, and stalking, and it is also prohibited.
 In-person reports must be made during normal business hours, but reports can be made by regular mail, telephone, or electronic mail at any time, including outside of normal business hours.
+For more information on the policy, please click here.

 How to submit complaint: Reports may be made by complainants, third parties, witnesses or bystanders and may be made in person, by regular mail, telephone (Julie Proscia at 312.662.4304, Suzanne Milner at 236.521.2433, or Ben Lyon at 312.662.4103), by email ([email protected]), or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Individuals, including third parties and bystanders, can submit a report of Sexual Harassment electronically by completing the form